THE DOC AND CHEF SHOW EP. 10: POTASSIUM FOR LOWER BLOOD PRESSURE // SUPPORTING SCIENCE AND THE RECIPE

 12. Age: The risk of hypertension increases with age.
 This is often related to changes in blood vessels and other physiological factors.

-And when it comes to potassium and sodium, research suggests that ratio of potassium to sodium in your diet is more important in attaining and maintaining a normal blood pressure than just sodium by itself.
+When it comes to potassium and sodium, research suggests that ratio of potassium to sodium in your diet is more important in attaining and maintaining a normal blood pressure than just sodium by itself.
 It is felt the optimal dietary ratio is between 2 -3 to 1, which means you should try and consume 3000-4500 mg of potassium to 1500 mg (or less) of sodium.[4]

 If you have high blood pressure, it's crucial to work closely with a healthcare professional to develop a personalized plan to control it and reduce the risk of associated health complications.